 If you’re looking for a new way to serve eggs, this is something to try.
 Not that baked eggs is anything new.
 I’ve done something like this in the past — eggs, longganisa (native sausages), spinach and cheese — although the technique was more of a novelty rather than something I wanted to repeat often especially during the summer when turning on the oven doesn’t seem like a good idea at all.

-But I was craving for a good egg dish yesterday, I wanted something not too ordinary so I made this baked eggs dish with ham and finely sliced greens.
+But, one time many moons ago, I was craving for a good egg dish, I wanted something not too ordinary so I made this baked eggs dish with ham and finely sliced greens.
 Topped with cheese, of course.
 And drizzled with Sriracha before serving.

 - Preheat the oven to 350F.